puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

    7. Where others can learn more: If you have a website where users can learn more about your module, enter the URL.
    8. Where others can report issues: If you have a public bug tracker for your module, enter the URL.

+[DavidS: third time this is explained (in addition to copy in the pdk itself).
+Is that still useful?

 1. If the metadata that PDK displays is correct, confirm to generate the module.
 If it is incorrect, enter `n` to cancel and start over.

+[DavidS: not that a default set of supported operating systems is added, and that developers can/should edit those afterwards at will to provide correct information.]

 {:.reference}
 ### Module contents